vimoutliner/vimoutliner/doc/votl_readme.txt

 --help to get detailed information.

-This script does not adhere to the VimOutliner naming convention with the 'vo_' prefix because it is not necessary for any VimOutliner functionality.
+This script does not adhere to the VimOutliner naming convention with the 'votl_' prefix because it is not necessary for any VimOutliner functionality.
 It is provided both as a useful tool for creating HTML pages and HTML slides from outlines and as a working demonstration of how to convert .otl files to other formats.

 ==============================================================================
-Other Information                                                *vo-other-info*
+Other Information                                              *votl-other-info*

 The VimOutliner Project~